yorku-ease/DiagFusion/README.md

 ## Dataset
 D1: https://github.com/CloudWise-OpenSource/GAIA-DataSet

 D1 contains two datasets: MicroSS and Companion Data.
-We used MicroSS.
+We use MicroSS.

 ## Demo
 We provide a demo.
 Please run: